peteraltosaar/docker-lab/README.md

    CMD ["/start.sh"]                             Set the container to execute the start.sh script when it starts up.
 ```
 Hopefully it makes more sense now how the Dockerfile defines an image, and leads to your running container!
+Hopefully you are starting to get a sense of how you could combine these (and oh so many other Dockerfile commands) to create a variety of different containers to suit your purposes.

 ---
 ## 6. Exploring Containers